Spectral gaps for a Metropolis-Hastings algorithm in infinite dimensions: Introduction

 Moreover, they established a criterion for a CLT.
 Extending this method, it was also possible to derive rigorous confidence intervals in \citet{2011KrysConfidence}.

-In most infinite dimensional settings the splitting chain method cannot be applied since measures tend to be mutually singular.
+In most infinite dimensional settings, the splitting chain method cannot be applied since measures tend to be mutually singular.
 The method is hence not well-adapted to the high-dimensional setting.
-Even Gaussian measures with the same covariance operator are only equivalent if the difference between their means lies in the Cameron-Martin space.
-As a consequence the pCN algorithm is not irreducible in the sense of \citet{Meyn:2009uqa}, hence there is no non trivial measure $\varphi$ such that $\varphi(A)>0$ implies $\mathcal{P}(x,A)>0$ for all $x$.
-By inspecting the Metropolis-Hastings transition kernel (\ref{eq:MetropolisKernel}), the pCN algorithm is not irreducible.
-More precisely if $x-y$ is not in the Cameron-Martin space $Q(x,dz)$ and $Q(y,dz)$ are mutually singular, consequently the same is true for $P(x,dz)$ and $P(y,dz)$.
-This may also be shown to be true for the $n$-step kernel by expressing it as a sum of densities times Gaussian measures and applying the Feldman-Hajek Theorem \citet{StochEqnInf}.
+Even Gaussian measures with the same covariance operator are only equivalent if the difference between their means lies in the Cameron--Martin space.
+As a consequence, the pCN algorithm is not irreducible in the sense of \citet{Meyn:2009uqa}, hence there is no nontrivial measure $\varphi$ such that $\varphi(A)>0$ implies $\mathcal{P}(x,A)>0$ for all $x$.
+By inspecting the Metropolis--Hastings transition kernel (\ref {eq:MetropolisKernel}), the pCN algorithm is not irreducible.
+More precisely if $x-y$ is not in the Cameron--Martin space $Q(x,dz)$ and $Q(y,dz)$ are mutually singular, consequently the same is true for $P(x,dz)$ and $P(y,dz)$.
+This may also be shown to be true for the $n$-step kernel by expressing it as a sum of densities times Gaussian measures and applying the Feldman--Hajek Theorem [\citet{StochEqnInf}].

 For these reasons, existing theoretical results concerning RWM and pCN in high dimensions have been confined to scaling results and derivations of diffusion limits.
 In \citet{mcmcLocalScaling} the RWM algorithm with a target that is absolutely continuous with respect to a product measure has been analysed for its dependence on the dimension.
 The proposal distribution is a centred normal random variable with covariance matrix $\sigma_{n}I_{n}$.
 The main result there is that $\delta$ has to be chosen as a constant times a particular negative power of $n$ to prevent the expected acceptance probability to go to one or to zero.
-In a similar setup it was recently shown that there is a $\mu$-reversible SPDE limit if the product law is a truncated Karhunen-Loeve expansion \citet{MCMCinHighDimensions}.
-This SPDE limit suggests that the number of steps necessary for a certain level of accuracy grows like $\mathcal{O}(m)$ because $\mathcal{O}(m)$ steps are necessary in order to approximate the SPDE limit on $[0,T]\:$.
+In a similar setup it was recently shown that there is a $\mu$-reversible SPDE limit if the product law is a truncated Karhunen--Lo\`{e}ve expansion [\citet{MCMCinHighDimensions}].
+This SPDE limit suggests that the number of steps necessary for a certain level of accuracy grows like $\mathcal{O}(m)$ because $\mathcal{O}(m)$ steps are necessary in order to approximate the SPDE limit on $[0,T] $.
 A similar result in \citet{2011arXiv1108.1494P} suggests that the pCN algorithm only needs $\mathcal{O}(1)$ steps.